-The flavor is created by using good quality milk, preferably from grass-fed cows, and special bacterial strains which create lactic acid and secondary metabolic, flavor products.
-It does not undergo a propionic acid fermentation (which Emmentaler does) and therefore has no/few holes.
-The pressed cheese wheel is soaked in a salt brine, smeared with a mixture of yeast and coryneform bacteria (gram positive rods) and then placed in a cellar on red pine benches for ripening.
-These wooden shelves may color and help create the Schmiere or moist rind.
-This tradition at the very least helps the cellar retain a certain atmosphere conducive to cheese maturation.
-It is aged for three to six months.
+Raclette's flavor is created by using high-quality milk, preferably from grass-fed cows, and special bacterial strains that create lactic acid and secondary metabolic flavor products.
+It does not undergo a propionic acid fermentation (which Emmenthal does) and therefore has no or few small holes.
+The cheese is formed into wheels, and the pressed wheels are soaked in a salt brine and smeared with a mixture of yeast and coryneform bacteria (gram-positive rods).
+The wheels are then placed in a cellar on red pine benches for ripening where they age for three to six months.
+The wooden shelves help to create the moist rind, and during this process, the cheese is washed and turned at regular intervals.

 If raclette is not available, another Alpine-style cheese with good melting properties may be substituted, such as Swiss Gruyère, Emmenthal, and Vacherin Fribourgeois, or French Beaufort and Comté.

 Raclette has very good melting properties since the fat content does not separate and pool as grease.
 This makes it an ideal cheese for raclette dinners and cheese fondue, or any dish that requires melted cheese, such as gratins and casseroles, grilled cheese sandwiches, and pasta and egg dishes.